jordanwelzbacher/jordanwelzbacher/README.md

 # Hi, I'm Jordan Welzbacher

-## Looking for work!

 I am a former professional in the computer hardware and service industry with a Computer Science and Engineering background.
 While in my previous role at a national retailer, I used my software skills to develop some web-based tools for internal teams.
 This experience, along with that of my side project FFDecks.com, led me to realize that my true passion is in creating solutions with software.
-I’m now looking to leverage a history of programming experience to become a full stack developer with an employer that will foster my desire to expand my skills.

 ### Projects:
  - [ffdecks.com](https://ffdecks.com/) - Cofounder, designer, developer